ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ```

 ### 2.2 Commit and push the post files
-Copy your files to the folder "__content/new-post/".
+Copy your files to the folder `__content/new-post/`.
 All files should be in the same folder level, do not create sub directories.
 The folder should contain:
-* One readme.md, which has already been, there and should not be touched
+* One `readme.md`, which has already been, there and should not be touched!
 * One Markdown file with the textual content, based on the provided template
 * Image files